 - 3.2 During January 2024 Members provided feedback on the current Scrutiny activity and on ideas for the Work Programme for the 2024/25 Municipal Year. - 3.3 When considering what work to undertake in the coming year, Members may wish to consider if the matter in question is of a cross-cutting nature and might lend itself to being considered jointly with another Select Committee. - 3.4 Officers have also been requested to bring to the Committee's attention, likely pre-scrutiny policy development items that the Select Committee might be requested to consider and comment on before reports there are submitted to the Executive. - 3.5 The Committee may also consider whether specific time should be allocated for monitoring or review of recommendations of previous studies.
 During the summer the Committee will receive a copy of the Action Tracker for the Community Select Committee at which time the Committee can note progress on past reviews and determine whether they wish to bring back any further detailed updates on specific former review items at that time. - 3.6 It is recognised that there is a limited dedicated officer resource for the scrutiny work of three Scrutiny Committees and therefore it is important to ensure that work plans are in place in order that the call on those resources and on each Committee's time on all its activities are prioritised and evenly spread across the year.
-To make best use of the resource it is suggested that each Committee's main review, undertaken over several meetings.
-In addition, the Committee could receive several one-off single issue performance items and a number of pre-scrutiny policy development items during the year.
+To make best use of the resource it is suggested that each Select Committee chooses 1 substantive review item for the year which will be the Committee's main review, undertaken over a number of meetings.
+In addition each Select Committee could receive between 2 or 3 one-off single issue performance items and 3 to 4 Portfolio Holder Advisory Group (PHAG) meetings during the year.
+The O&S Committee will have to make a judgement as to whether it has the extra capacity to take on more work.